OUR PAJAMA DRIVE

 The Junior League of Billings is an organization committed to improving our community by training women to be effective civic leaders.
 We are currently working to increase learning opportunities and the potential to thrive for families and children in our community.
-Founded in 1954, the League started many well know organizations, including the Tumbleweed Runaway Program, Venture into the Schools and Wise Wonders, A Montana Children’s Museum.
+Founded in 1954, the League started many well known organizations, including the Tumbleweed Runaway Program, Venture into the Schools and Wise Wonders, A Montana Children’s Museum.

-We facilitate leadership training and development for women.
+The Junior League of Billings facilitates leadership training and development for all women.
 For instance, a woman working in healthcare can volunteer in fund development or public relations, broadening her skill set.
-This is vital to our mission and sets the Junior League apart from other service organizations.
+This is vital to our mission and sets the Junior League of Billings apart from other service organizations.